 Upright / positional MRI

-- In 2012, a review of uMRI medical literature was conducted to determine if evidence published since 2007 was likely to change the original coverage decision.
+- In 2012, a review of uMRI medical literature was conducted to determine if newly available evidence published since 2007 was likely to change the original coverage decision.
 The technology was not selected for re-review.

 Primary criteria ranking